24 Flint Restaurants to Whet Your Appetite

 Torch Bar & Grill

-This old-time pub makes awesome beer-battered fish and chips as well.
-Also on the menu are sandwiches, wedge-cut French fries, onion rings, and veggie burgers.
+This old-time pub makes awesome beer-battered fish and chips, and customers can also enjoy sandwiches, wedge-cut French fries, onion rings, and veggie burgers.

 Barley & Vine

-A casual neighborhood hangout in Flint Township, Barley & Vine on Elms Rd. places an emphasis on providing quality products that are locally sourced.
+As a casual neighborhood hangout in Flint Township, Barley & Vine places an emphasis on providing quality, locally sourced products.

-The menu features charcuterie boards, craft beer, and wine from local vendors, as well as favorites from around the region and world.
+The menu features charcuterie boards, craft beer, and wine from local vendors, as well as regional and world.

-On top of that, you can order unique cocktails, whole leaf tea, and small batch coffee.
+On top of that, customers can order unique cocktails, whole leaf tea, and small batch coffee.
 On the weekends, the restaurant hosts live entertainment.

 Blondie’s Food & Spirits

-One of the best local Flint restaurants for a meal and drink, Blondie’s Food & Spirits on Hill Rd. has a passion for people and delicious food.
+As one of the best local Flint restaurants for a meal and drink, Blondie’s Food & Spirits has a passion for people and delicious food.

-The family owners strive to deliver a memorable dining experience, and their efforts are the reason they were awarded Restaurant of the Year in 2017, 2018, and 2019.
+The family owners strive to deliver a memorable dining experience, and for their efforts, they were awarded Restaurant of the Year in 2017, 2018, and 2019.

-The menu has more than the traditional food items that you usually see, including vegan and gluten-free options.
+The menu has traditional food items along with vegan and gluten-free options.

 Market Tap